B.O.T.A. tarot deck

 The BOTA Tarot (also spelled BOTA, B.o.t.A., or BotA) was created by Paul Foster Case, founder of Builders of the Adytum (BOTA), and artist Jessie Burns Parke.
 Although it is based upon, and closely resembles, Arthur Edward Waite's 1909 Rider-Waite deck, Case changed what he said were mistakes or "blinds" on the part of Waite.
 The BOTA Tarot is available as a standard-sized deck and a larger version containing only the Major Arcana (trump cards; often called "tarot keys" by Case) in black and white, as Case believed that every student must color in their own deck.
 After his death, the Major Arcana became also available in color.
 Each of these cards has a border of a particular color associated with that according to Case.
 The Minor Arcana cards are illustrated with suit symbols only.

-Every trump card has a Hebrew letter written on it in the lower right corner, which is the letter that is associated with the card in the writings of Case.
-In contrast to some earlier occult tarot decks, which place the Fool card last in order, and associate it with the second-to-last Hebrew letter, shin (such decks order the last Hebrew letter, tav, before shin), the BOTA deck places the Fool card first in order, and therefore associates it with the first Hebrew letter, aleph.
+Each trump card features a Hebrew letter in the lower right corner, corresponding to the associations outlined in Case’s writings.
+Unlike some earlier occult tarot decks, which place the Fool card last in order, and associate it with the second-to-last Hebrew letter, shin (such decks order the last Hebrew letter, tav, before shin), the BOTA deck places the Fool card first in order, and therefore associates it with the first Hebrew letter, aleph.
 It also orders shin before tav, in the correct order of Hebrew letters.
+Notice however that in Waite's original order, the Fool card comes second-to-last, hence recreating the original order of the Hebrew alphabet.